 Level of service standards are quantifiable measures by which the availability or adequacy of the service or facility is evaluated.
 Typically, levels of service standards are established to provide a goal for the amount of service or facility that is expected to be available.
 Level of service standards may be “de facto”, which is what exists, regardless of the service goal; “adopted”, which is what the jurisdiction officially has established as a benchmark or goal; or “desired”, which is an unofficial goal for the service or facility.
 Level of service standards are commonly established in units appropriate to the service or facility, such as acres per capita or tons per capita.
 Adopted level of service standards are those approved by the Board of County Commissioners.

-Factors that influence level of service standards are national, federal, and state mandates and standards, recommendations from citizens, and recommendations from advisory groups.
+Factors that influence level of service standards are national, federal, and state mandates and standards, industry best practices, recommendations from the community, and recommendations from advisory groups.

 Table 6-4 below shows (see column labeled “CIP LOS”) the level of service that would be needed to support the growth projection of the six-year period covered by this CIP.
 Level of service standards for corresponding facilities, such as roads, parks and trails, sewer systems, water systems and stormwater are in their respective chapters.